SMouradian/The-Arcade/README.md

 # Website_Source-Code
     Source code for video game review website.
-Constructed on August 29, 2024 for further customization of initial website concept.
+Constructed for further customization of the Jimdo website.

 ## TO DO
     1. Continue learning HTML code.